openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
 Mechanism might depend on the Credential Format.
 For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.
 Claim-based or biometrics-based holder binding is also possible.

 VP Token:
-: An artifact defined in this specification that contains a single Verifiable Presentation or an array of Verifiable Presentations as defined in (#response_type_vp_token).
+: An artifact defined in this specification that contains a single Verifiable Presentation or an array of Verifiable Presentations as defined in (#response-parameters).

 Wallet:
 :  Entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
 There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third-party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.